 Steady cash flow is the backbone of any business that accomplishes its breakeven point.
 In order to manage all business expenses and project the approximate income needed to reap profits, it is extremely important to chart out one’s cash flow.

 Small and medium businesses are essentially dependent on proper cash flows, and especially for start-ups, one must create a process flow for all business expenses early in the venture.
 A cash flow ideally lists out the various aspects of an establishment and growing a business, such as:

 - Approximate fixed, variable and semi-variable costs every month/year

 - Estimated sales

 - Fixed costs are the expenses remaining constant irrespective of business operations such as employee salaries and floor costs.

 - Semi-variable costs are business expenses that are constant at particular ranges of business volume and change with changing levels of business volumes.

-- Variable costs are business expenses which changes in direct proportion with business volume and by business units such as materials costs, sales costs, and so on.
+- Variable costs are business expenses that change in direct proportion with business volume and by business units such as materials costs, sales costs, and so on.

-All these business cost factors help one in analysing the breakeven point in a business’s cash flow.
-Breakeven point in the cash flow of businesses is determined by the number of sales a business need to make (in applicable units) or the amount of revenue it must earn before:
+All these business cost factors help one in analyzing the breakeven point in a business’s cash flow.
+Breakeven point in the cash flow of businesses is determined by the number of sales business need to make (in applicable units) or the amount of revenue it must earn before:

 - Business expenses are covered